Travel insurance Asia

 Report incidents ASAP

-It’s always a smart idea to report any incidents such as theft or medical emergencies to your insurer as soon as possible.
+It’s always a smart idea to report any incidents such as theft or medical emergencies as soon as possible.
 You can reconfirm if they will require any additional documentations such as a police report or medical bills while making the claim.

 Enjoy your drink but stick to moderation.
 Disorientation on unknown foreign roads is definitely not a good idea and in case you run into an accident while you’re drunk, you won’t even be covered for the damages.
 Also, while it’s exciting to try local drinks from local bars, try and go to reputable bars so there’s no risk of spiking.